lm22433/sep-resources/Flutter.md

 1. In your project's root folder, navigate to the `.github/workflows/` directory.
 If it doesn't exist, create it.
 To do this you can use your favourite file explorer or use the `mkdir` command.

 2. Inside this folder, you will want to create a new YAML file.
 Some common file names include: `flutter.yml`, `ci.yml`, and `continuous-integration.yml`.
-This file will define the GitHub workflow that will serve as your CI/CD pipeline.
-You can take a look at the [GitHub documentation](https://docs.github.com/en/actions/writing-workflows) on workflows for more information.
+This file will define the GitHub workflow serving as your CI/CD pipeline.
+You can look at the [GitHub documentation](https://docs.github.com/en/actions/writing-workflows) on workflows for more information.

-3. Now that we have successfully create a file in the correct location, we can begin actually defining our workflow.
+3. Now that we have successfully created a file in the correct location, we can begin defining our workflow.
 Here is a very basic example to get stated:

 ```yaml
 name: Continuous Integration - Flutter